Realized 1031 Blog Articles

 Can I Sell Two Properties and Buy One In a 1031 Exchange?

-When participating in a 1031 exchange, you have the option of “swapping” the relinquished property into replacement properties with the Three-Property Rule, the 200% Rule, or the 95% Rule.
-This means that if your investment stars are in alignment, you could exchange a single relinquished property into multiple replacement properties.
+When participating in a 1031 exchange, you have the option of “swapping” the relinquished property into replacement properties under the Three-Property Rule, the 200% Rule, or the 95% Rule.
+This means that if your investment stars are in alignment, you could exchange a single relinquished property for multiple replacement properties.

 But is the opposite true?
-Could you exchange two relinquished properties into a single replacement property through a 1031 exchange?
+Could you exchange two relinquished properties for a single replacement property through a 1031 exchange?
 The answer here is yes . . . but . . .

 It is possible to exchange multiple properties into a single real estate asset.
-But there are challenges when it comes to doing so:
+But there are challenges to doing so:

 The Deadlines